Cambodia was one of the most beautiful countries I’ve ever been to but it also has a dark secrets.

 Some of them had metallic chains, and they were all dark, cold and sombre.
 I’m not the most spiritual person on the planet but the heavy, tense and foreboding feeling I got when walking done those morose corridors sent a shiver up my spine.

 It was like the ghosts of the departed were still there.
-In another room were the bloated, malnourished bodies of those who were chained to various walls and structure in their building.
+In another room were the bloated, malnourished bodies of those who were chained to various walls and structures in their building.

 I also saw the stomach-churning photographs of bloated, decomposing bodies chained to bed frames with pools of wet blood underneath and their heart wrenching stories besides them.

-Those were the stories of dejected, men, abused women and confused children that show us just how dark humanity can become.
+Those were the stories of dejected and abused men, women and children.
+Their dark stories are a grim reminder of just how dark humanity can become.

 You didn’t need to read their stories – you only had to look into their hollow, dark and empty eyes that had long given up after experiencing the kind of torture that the average mind is too afraid to imagine.

-I was in one of the best places in Cambodia and it had changed me forever.
+I was in one of the dark corners of Cambodia and it had changed me forever.
 I could no longer pretend to be naive about the grim realities of the world as I walked around the buildings and tried to make sense of what I was seeing.

-When I finally left those haunting prison complexes, I took a walk around the killing fields, which were for the most part beautiful.
-In terms of visual beauty I mean.
+When I finally left those haunting prison complexes, I took a walk around the killing fields, which looked beautiful.
 It was a sunny day, and there was this beautiful little lake surrounded by trees and greenery in the middle of this field.

 This was also part of the audio tour and I was listening to the reenactments of the historical events as I explored the fields.
 The bit that reduced me to tears was when I got to a small monument in one spot of the fields, where babies were murdered.